Aging and Medications

 Anticholinergic effects are caused by drugs that block the action of acetylcholine.
 Acetylcholine is a chemical messenger (neurotransmitter) released by a nerve cell to transmit a signal to a neighboring nerve cell or a cell in a muscle or gland.
 Acetylcholine helps cells talk to each other.
 Acetylcholine helps with memory, learning, and concentration.
 It also helps control the functioning of the heart, blood vessels, airways, and urinary and digestive organs.
 Drugs that block the effects of acetylcholine can disrupt the normal functioning of these organs.

-Many commonly used drugs have anticholinergic effects.
-Most of these drugs were not designed to have these unwanted effects.
+Many commonly used medications have anticholinergic effects.
+Most of these medications were not designed to have these unwanted effects.
 Anticholinergic effects include the following:

 • Confusion